 The second phase of engagement is for communities with intersectional identities, which include racialized women and gender diverse persons, racialized youth, racialized persons with disabilities, racialized francophones, and the racialized 2SLGBTQQIA+ community.
 In addition, the secretariat is working with Indigenous partners to engage Indigenous (First Nations, Inuit, Métis) residents.
 More details will be shared on these engagement activities soon.
 Residents who do not identify as a racialized person but are interested in participating are encouraged to attend the all resident action planning session.

-To register for one of following engagement sessions, please visit the secretariat’s Engage Ottawa page:
+To register for one of the following engagement sessions, please visit the secretariat’s Engage Ottawa page:

 The City condemns all forms of racism.
-Municipal government plays a leading role in identifying and challenging systemic racism.
+Municipal governments play a leading role in identifying and challenging systemic racism.
 Led by its Anti-Racism Secretariat, the City is committed to advancing a more inclusive and responsive municipal government, to ensure all people are served equitably.
-The secretariat is also working to increase public awareness of racism and to provide tools for anti-racism education.